S0Ulle33/asleep_scanner/README.md

 code can post snapshots to your telegram channel at the end of scanning. add your Telegram Bot API Key and channel ID in .config file to make this work.

-author of this code is not responsible of any illegal actions. for educational purposes only ;)